The Negative Keyword List for Google Ads: 200+ Core Terms, 285+ Total

 Add industry-specific negatives, competitor names you don't want to target, and locations outside your service area.

-Complete Negative Keyword List by Category
+Negative Keyword Examples by Category

 Jobs & Careers